Prause/pi-launchpad/README.md

 ## depencencies

-The server uses the bottlepy framework, please download the self-contained python file at http://bottlepy.org/ and place it in the `server.py`'s directory or PIP-install it.
+The server uses the bottlepy framework, please download the self-contained python file at http://bottlepy.org/ and place it in the `server.py`'s directory or PIP-install it (see the `requirements.txt`).
 (Tested with Bottle 0.12)

 For the lazy: